hpssjellis/nodejs-iota-web-confirm/README.md

 A simple web app in nodejs to show confirmed IOTA transactions in a chart showing the message, tokens sent and identifying what range of tokens.

+To load in Gitpod (the easy online Docker) click this link https://gitpod.io/#github.com/hpssjellis/nodejs-iota-web-confirm

 This is just suppossed to be a starting point.
 Made August 22nd, 2019 and will probably be deprecated fairly soon

 ```npm install ```